AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 ## Installing a custom Home Menu UI

-ℹ️ LayeredFS patching is unstable for applets which causes Home Menu to randomly crash if Home Menu is opened several times (by suspending a game or exiting an applet).
-Consider using the CIA file method for now.
+<p class="note">LayeredFS patching is unstable for applets which causes Home Menu to randomly crash if Home Menu is opened several times (by suspending a game or exiting an applet).
+Consider using the CIA file method for now.</p>

 1. Download a custom Home Menu UI (`.zip`) from above.